Skip to main content

 Cold weather

-Advice on how to stay well in cold weather is available below:
+Further advice, including how to stay well in cold weather, is available below:

 Heatwave

-The Met Office runs a Heat Health Watch from 1 June to 15 September each year in association with Public Health England.
+The Met Office runs a Heat Health Watch from 1 June to 15 September each year in association with the UK Health Security Agency (UKHSA).

 Although many of us enjoy being out in the sun during the summer it is important to be properly prepared to prevent ill-health.
 Those at most risk during a heatwave include: